InvictusNavarchus/gemini-history-manager/README.md

 ### Data Storage

 - **Local Storage Reliance**: The extension uses `browser.storage.local`.
 While `unlimitedStorage` permission helps, browser-specific quotas or policies could still impose limits.
-Performance may degrade with extremely large datasets (many thousands of conversations).
+Performance may degrade with large datasets (many thousands of conversations).
 - **No Cloud Sync/Backup**: All data is stored locally within the browser instance where the extension is installed.
 There is no automatic cloud synchronization or backup feature.
 If you clear your browser data or use a different browser profile/computer, the history will not be available unless manually exported and imported.
 - **Single Browser Instance**: Data is tied to the specific browser and profile it was saved on.